 Tags are how Tagmap makes maps of users and helps you find similar users.
 You should tag yourself with your communities and interests the same way you would tag an image or blog post.
 You will not appear on any maps if you have no tags.

-Tags should generally not contain verbs or phrases and should instead be a simple noun, adjective, or community name.
+Tags should generally be a simple community name, noun, or adjective.

 Examples of good tags: programmer artist friendly chess club r/pics